metramorphosis

 writer/director, animator, designer

-Metramorphosis is an animator's journey through the metaphysical wilds of pregnancy, motherhood, and her own metamorphosing maternal body, in which Self and Other exist in cosmic superimposition.
-In this radically co-authored dance of perpetual transformation, can becoming ever arrive at being?
+Metramorphosis is an animator's journey through the metaphysical wilds of pregnancy, motherhood, and her own metamorphosing maternal body.
+Here, the Self and the Other, the past and the future, exist in a state of cosmic superimposition.
+In this space of radical co-creation and perpetual transformation, can becoming ever arrive at being?

 Metamorphosis is a labour of love in dialogue with our fraught historical moment.
-Sexual and reproductive freedoms are being eroded amid a global lurch rightward, propelled by cultural anxieties over gender expression, bodily autonomy, declining birthrates, and economic destabilisation.
-In the fight for these most basic human rights, motherhood is caught between the historical rock of entrenched misogyny, and the contemporary hard place of our moral imperative to transcend reproductive biology.
-Complex yet positive representations of motherhood are achingly rare; rarer still are works that embrace motherhood as a source of philosophical inquiry beyond its imposed borders, where it is seen most charitably as “a woman thing” or, as fewer women choose to become mothers, less than even that.
+Sexual and reproductive freedoms are being eroded amid a global lurch rightward, propelled by cultural anxieties over bodily autonomy, gender expression, declining birthrates, and economic destabilisation.
+In the fight for these most basic human rights, motherhood is caught between both the historical rock and the contemporary hard place.
+Complex representations that embrace a positive vision of motherhood are achingly rare; rarer still are works that explore motherhood as a source of philosophical inquiry beyond its own borders, where it is seen most charitably as “a woman thing” or, as fewer women choose to become mothers, less than even that.

 VISUAL DEVELOPMENT